dspitzle/XML_Brute_Old/README.md

 to live up to its name, simply bulldozing its way through an XML file to develop a data structure map, instantiate that map as a relational database, and then run through the file a second time to insert the data into the database.

-XML Brute has been verified to run on both Windows 2008 and Windows 10 running 32-bit PHP versions 5.3.29 through PHP 5.6.30.
+XML Brute has been verified to run on Windows 10 serving 32-bit PHP versions 5.3.29 through PHP 5.6.30.
 It makes use of [Twitter Bootstrap v3.1](https://getbootstrap.com) for layout purposes.

 ### Standalone Use
 As a convenience for those who don't have PHP servers lying around, I have packaged a version of XML Brute with [PHP Desktop](../../../../cztomczak/phpdesktop)